Berserk: A dive into Kentarō Miura's cult work

 ![]() |

-The Visual Aesthetics of Berserk
+The Visual Aesthetic of Berserk

-Berserk has had several animated adaptations:
+Berserk has seen several animated adaptations:

-- Films (2012-2013) : A trilogy recapping the Golden Age with modern animation .
+- Films (2012-2013): a trilogy recapitulating the Golden Age with modern animation.

-- 2016-2017 series : covering the sequel, but criticized for its disappointing 3D animation .
+- 2016-2017 Series: covering the sequel, but criticized for its disappointing 3D animation.

 - Sword of the Berserk: Guts’ Rage (1999, Dreamcast).